keboola/developers-docs/extend/common-interface/config-file.md

 text fields: **Image Parameters** and **Stack Parameters**.

 Both JSONs are merged into the `image_parameters` of the configuration file.
-The *Stack Parameters* provide different values for different [KBC Stacks](/overview/api/#regions-and-endpoints).
+The *Stack Parameters* provide different values for different [Keboola Stacks](/overview/api/#regions-and-endpoints).
 Values in *Stack Parameters* are merged with those in *Image Parameters* with *Stack Parameters* having a higher priority.
 *Stack Parameters* are indexed with [Storage URL](/overview/api/#regions-and-endpoints) or the given region.